 - 6.21.
 Schools and colleges converting to academy status will automatically join the Academies Group (AG).
 This also applies to academies being created from a 6th form college, or where there is no former establishment, such as with the creation of a free school.
 However a 6th form college will be given a choice prior to conversion as to whether or not to join the AG.
 If the college chooses to remain outside of the AG, an individual employer contribution rate will be calculated using the same funding target as for the AG.
-Once this choice has been made there will not be a further opportunity for the new academy to join the AG. - 6.22.
+Once this choice has been made there will not be a further opportunity for the new academy to join the AG.
+In addition, contractors admitted on or after 1 November 2023, whether on a standard or pass-through basis, will automatically join the AG unless they have more than 200 employees - 6.22.
 Within the AG, all employers will pay a common future service rate.
-Deficit contributions will be set according to a common recovery period for the AG and based on each academy's proportion of the liabilities in the AG.
-If, when a new academy joins the AG, the employers in the AG are paying deficit contributions, the new academy will also be responsible for paying deficiency contributions to the AG from the date of commencement.
-The deficit contribution will be calculated by the Fund's Actuary based on a percentage of the employer's liabilities at date of commencement. - 6.23.
+Secondary contributions (either positive or negative) will be set according to a common recovery period for the AG and based on each academy's proportion of the liabilities in the AG.
+When a new body joins the AG it will pay secondary contributions from the date of commencement.
+The secondary contribution will be calculated by the Fund's Actuary based on a percentage of the employer's liabilities at date of commencement. - 6.23.
 The DfE guarantee extends to all academies and free schools, including those created from 6th form colleges.
+This guarantee also extends to academy contractors in many circumstances, as advised by the DfE policy note of 17 May 2023 (see 6.28 below).
 While this guarantee is in force, contribution rates for all academies will be set using the same risk basis as for the secure scheduled body employers. - 6.24.
 A MAT which participated in the AG as a single employer at the 2019 valuation will continue will be treated as a single employer in the AG and will be certified a single contribution rate and, if applicable, a fixed contribution amount towards eliminating any deficit in the AG identified at the valuation date.
 A single report will be provided for FRS 102 and will not be split between the academies which are part of the MAT.